See the retro icons that let you turn your computer into a 1984 Mac screen

 I haven’t tried the iOS icons, but I did download the full pack of icons for the computer, and the throwback was instantaneous.
 The process, however, reflects how hard it is to hijack Apple’s closed ecosystem, which leaves little room for customization compared to Android devices.

-Once you download the full pack, which costs 49.99 pounds (about $62), you must download a third-party app called Icon Champ.
+Once you download the full pack, which costs 6.99 pounds (around $9), you must download a third-party app called Icon Champ.
 Then you have to drag the icons from the OS pack into Icon Champ, which replaces the icons for you.
 Except Icon Champ’s free version lets you change icons only for downloaded apps, not system apps.
-So if you want the full experience, with every single one of your icons going retro, you have to pay another $9.99 for the pro version, bringing the total up to $72.
+So if you want the full experience, with every single one of your icons going retro, you have to pay another $9.99 for the pro version, bringing the total up to $19.

-The process for iOS is just as painful, albeit significantly cheaper.
+The process for iOS is just as painful, albeit a little cheaper.
 After downloading the pack for 4.99 pounds (about $6), you have to use the Apple Shortcuts app to install the retro icons one by one.
 The app lets you create a “shortcut” to any app with an icon of your choice, but the original icons remain (although you can drag them to another home screen or lump them all into one folder to keep things cleaner).

 Vessey is aware of the challenges, but he’s hopeful that people will be willing to go through the lengthy process in the name of customization.
 I did go through the process on my computer, though I didn’t spend the extra $10 for the pro version.
 As a result, my computer screen right now is a hybrid of pixelated illustrations and crisp, vibrant icons.
 Dizzying, for sure, but a dazzling side-by-side comparison of user interface design, then and now.